Jocelyn Guevremont

-Jocelyn Marcel Guèvremont (born March 1, 1951) is a Canadian former professional ice hockey defenceman who played nine seasons in the National Hockey League (NHL).
-He featured in the 1975 Stanley Cup Finals with the Buffalo Sabres.
+Jocelyn Marcel Guèvremont (born March 1, 1951) is a Canadian former professional ice hockey defenceman.
+He played nine seasons in the National Hockey League (NHL) with the Vancouver Canucks, Buffalo Sabres, and New York Rangers. from 1971 to 1980.
+With the Sabres he played in the 1975 Stanley Cup Finals.

-He began his career as a distinguished junior ice hockey player, named to the Ontario Hockey Association (OHA) Second and First All-Star Teams in consecutive years and was awarded the Max Kaminsky Trophy in 1971 as the most outstanding defenceman in the OHA.
+He began his career as a distinguished junior ice hockey player with the Montreal Junior Canadiens, named to the Ontario Hockey Association (OHA) Second and First All-Star Teams in consecutive years and was awarded the Max Kaminsky Trophy in 1971 as the most outstanding defenceman in the OHA.
 He also won the 1969 and 1970 Memorial Cup.
-Drafted in the first round, third overall by the Vancouver Canucks in the 1971 NHL Amateur Draft, Guèvremont spent parts of his nine-year NHL career with the Canucks, the Buffalo Sabres, and the New York Rangers.
-He has also suited up for the Montreal Junior Canadiens of the OHA and the New Haven Nighthawks of the American Hockey League (AHL).
+Drafted in the first round, third overall by Vancouver in the 1971 NHL Amateur Draft, Guèvremont was traded to Buffalo in 1974, and then to New York in 1979.
+After his playing career he served as a coach in the junior level, spending time in both the Quebec Major Junior Hockey League and Ontario Hockey League.